Who Are Our Donors?

 Donors with standard genetic testing (Level 2 and Level 3 donors) are indicated on the donor's Short Profile as being tested.

-Any donor identified as a genetic carrier will be rejected as a donor for conditions tested within the stan
+Any donor identified as a genetic carrier will be rejected as a donor for conditions tested within the standard genetic testing panel.

 *Please keep in mind that results of genetic screening are intended to be risk reducing, not risk eliminating.
 Genetic screening does not guarantee that offspring will be healthy or disease free.